alexhaydock/NekOS/README.md

 NekOS is built with the goal of being fully reproducible.
 With the exception of cryptographic signing keys, all components should be byte-for-byte reproducible.

-This is a long-term work in progress.
+This is a long-term work in progress, tracked [on this project board](https://github.com/users/alexhaydock/projects/1/views/1).

 | **Component** | **Reproducible?** | **Method** | **Notes** |
 |---|---|---|---|